RenderKit/oidn/doc/overview.md

 System Requirements
 -------------------

-You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit Windows, Linux, or macOS operating system as well.
+You need a CPU with SSE4.1 support or Apple silicon to run Intel Open Image Denoise, and you need a 64-bit Windows, Linux, or macOS operating system as well.

 For Intel GPU support, please also install the latest Intel graphics drivers: